About Us

 3. Vicar Miles, drifts into Wexli's event, "That's a compelling technique," Miles observed.
 The store owner withdrawals 1,000 credits from his drawer and hands it to the seller.
 The seller takes the credits along with his grenade.
 As he exits, he tosses the grenade back inside and runs away.
 Nobody pursues.
 Everyone takes cover.

 4. The patrons hold their breath for a long time before a kid bravely inspects the grenade and announces, "It's a dud!"
 The shop owner is pissed, "Get that Jolvian swine!" he shouts.
 Wexli breathes a sigh of relief.
 "I'll go find the prankster," Miles offers.
 "Yes," Wexli nods, "Thanks."
-Miles will follow up and dispatch the authorities.
+Miles keeps the prankster under observation and coordinates his apprehension.

 5. Fish was not a delicacy on Vejhon, but the fishing industry was one industry operated mostly by non-shellans.
 Off-shellers thrived in costal regions and often brought their off-shell traditions with them.
 "Why do they come here?"
 Wexli asked himself.
-'Cultured shellans have no use for sea water,' came a choral response from at least 500 souls who were unconsciously listening.
+'Cultured shellans have no use for sea water,' came the choral response of 500 souls who were unconsciously listening.
 That happens when a Guard's thoughts get too loud.

 6. "I think I just caught a Jolvian," Wexli said.
 It was perfectly legal for Jolvians to visit Vejhon, but the Jolvians were a unique breed of reptile; very attractive with white scales and glowing blue eyes.